soumyargade/CSC510-17/DESIGN.md

     This use case begins when a user calls GitEx and states the need to perform an action related to creating or managing repositories, pulls, or issues in GitHub [S1].
     This use case ends when the bot returns an example HTTP method and API endpoint pertinent to the user’s initial request for information [S2].
 1.3 Subflows
     [S1 Request Example] Request example [S2, E1, E2, E3].
-User submits a chat message with the word "GitEx," a keyword indicating GitHub feature ("issue," "pull request," or "repository"), and a verb (such as “create”, “retrieve”, “update”, or “delete").
+User submits a chat message with the word "GitEx," a keyword indicating GitHub feature ("issue," "pull request," or "repository"), and a verb keyword (such as “create”, “retrieve”, “update”, or “delete").
     [S2 Return Example] Bot will return the HTTP method & API endpoint used by GitHub's API for the feature and action specified by the user.
 1.4 Alternative Flows
     [E1 Action Unspecified] Action verb such as “create”, “retrieve”, “update”, or “delete” was not specified.
 Bot prompts the user to provide an action verb.
-    [E2 Action or Path Unclear] Request keywords provided by the user could pertain to multiple API endpoints or HTTP verbs.
-Bot prompts the user to delineate between the potential endpoints or verbs in order to return the correct example.
-    [E3 Message Not Understood] The message submitted by the user includes “GitEx” but a keywords were not found to indicate creating or managing issues, pulls, or repositories.
+    [E2 Message Not Understood] The message submitted by the user includes “GitEx” but keywords were not found to indicate creating or managing issues, pulls, or repositories; or the format of the message is incorrect.
+Bot prompts the user to try again.
 ```
 2. Retrieve Shell command or JavaScript code related to GitHub's ["Pulls" API](https://docs.github.com/en/enterprise-server@3.3/rest/reference/pulls), ["Repositories" API](https://docs.github.com/en/enterprise-server@3.3/rest/reference/repos), or ["Issues" API](https://docs.github.com/en/enterprise-server@3.3/rest/reference/issues).
 ```